 "Want to talk about it?"

-“Okay, okay…” Silence filled the room.
-The Shinigami took a moment to think.
+"Okay, okay…" The shinigami’s eyes darted to her pictures against the back wall in the darkened room.
 An idea surfaced in his head.
 He leaned in close to her ear.

 "Let's go out tonight," Tsuzuki whispered.
 Anna gave him a puzzled look.

-“Just get your coat and come on,” he said.
-“We’ll going out tonight.”
+"Just get your coat and come on," he said.
+"We're going out tonight."

-“Fine,” she mumbled.
+"Fine," she mumbled.
 They headed out the door into the night.
-They didn’t speak at first.
+They didn't speak at first.
 Tsuzuki looked over at Anna.
 She still looked rather sour.
-The man gently rubbed her on the shoulder.
+The man gently rubbed her shoulder.

 "I know that you still miss your father," he said.
 She said nothing.
 They walked down the street to head into the city.

-“You loved him, didn’t you?
-He was your world.”
+"You loved him, didn't you?
+He was your world," Tsuzuki began.

-Tsuzuki felt his spirits dropping when they came into the city.
-Time to act on the plan.
+"Yeah…" his love mumbled.
+Tsuzuki felt his spirits dropping when they came into the city. /Time to act on the plan/, he thought.

-Tsuzuki smiled and pointed behind him.
+She gave him an odd look.
+"What?"
+Tsuzuki pointed behind him.
 Anna looked on, confused and blinking.

-“So what?
-It’s Tokyo Tower,” she brushed off.
+"So what?
+It's Tokyo Tower," she brushed off.
 Tsuzuki smiled and grabbed her by the hand.
 The couple disappeared in a flash.
-They reappeared in one second.
-Tsuzuki turned to her with a little smile.
+When they reappeared, he turned his attention to her.